shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

    - Enforces visibility rules based on site and role
    - Provides appropriate error messages for unauthorized access

+5. **Modular Template Structure**
+   - The main `index.tt` file has been refactored to improve maintainability
+   - Each documentation category now has its own separate template file
+   - This modular approach makes it easier to update specific sections without affecting others
+   - Template includes are used to assemble the complete documentation interface

+## Template Structure

+The documentation system's template structure has been refactored to improve maintainability and organization:

+1. **Main Index Template**
+   - The main `index.tt` file now serves as a container for the documentation interface
+   - It includes modular template components for different sections
+   - This approach reduces complexity and makes the code more maintainable

+2. **Category Templates**
+   - Each documentation category has its own dedicated template file
+   - For example:
+     - `user_guides.tt` - Template for user documentation
+     - `admin_guides.tt` - Template for administrator documentation
+     - `developer_guides.tt` - Template for developer documentation
+     - `tutorials.tt` - Template for tutorials
+     - `site_specific.tt` - Template for site-specific documentation

+3. **Shared Components**
+   - Common UI elements are extracted into reusable components
+   - This includes navigation, search, and filtering controls
+   - These components can be included in multiple templates

+4. **Benefits of Modular Structure**
+   - Easier maintenance: Changes to one category don't affect others
+   - Better organization: Code is logically grouped by functionality
+   - Improved readability: Smaller, focused template files
+   - Easier collaboration: Multiple developers can work on different sections

 ## Future Enhancements

 Planned enhancements for the documentation system include: